ttasterisco/ttasterisco.github.com/_posts/2013-11-22-bitcoin-and-the-future.md

+## unsorted
+Why deflation and ever rising bitcoin values don't matter: bitcoin buyers are now accostumed to the unstable prices

+if bitcoin goes down: gives them an incentive to use it if bitcoin goes up: more buying power

+bitcents and satoshis will keep the economy functioning - promotes rational spending

+real question is if "businesses"/workers keep accepting - there must be an incentive the incentive is that the early adopters will treat bitcoin as 1st class citizens they will prefer bitcoin to fiat currencies

+Programmable Money

 ## The Lack of a "Killer App"
 The main critic of Bitcoin is that, for now, it is technically useless.
 You can't do anything real with it, yet.
 And for a long time, I too thought this was what would make or break Bitcoin.
 Either a real application of Bitcoin would appear in the near-future or people would give up on Bitcoin.